A Geometric View of Closure Phases in Interferometry: APPLICATION TO REAL DATA

-The thermal noise in the measurements and other systematics will lead to uncertainties in the determined positions of the intersecting vertices of the fringe NPCs which will result in an uncertainty on the measured closure phase.
-The phase deviations on the measured visibility phases, $\psi_{ab}(\lambda)$, from thermal noise and random systematics in a high-$S/N$ regime ($S/N\gg 1$) follow a Gaussian distribution with a standard deviation that is inversely proportional to the $S/N$ \cite{TMS2017,SIRA-II}.
+The thermal noise in the measurements and other systematics will lead to uncertainties in the determined fringe NPCs and thus in the measured closure phase.
+The phase deviations on the measured visibility phases, $\psi_{ab}(\lambda)$, from thermal noise and random systematics in a high-$S/N$ regime ($S/N\gg 1$) follow a Gaussian distribution with a standard deviation that is inversely proportional to the $S/N$ \citep{TMS2017,SIRA-II}.
 The corresponding position error in the fringe NPCs is given by standard error propagation between the pertinent quantities, $\psi_{ab}(\lambda)$ and $\delta s_{ab}(\lambda)$, in Equation~(\ref{eqn:perpendicular-phase-offset}) as